sassoftware/sas-viya-sdk-js/documentation/docs/api/ObjectHandle.md

 If no `options` parameter is supplied, the data will be exported using the default options values.

 ### getExportDataInfo(): Promise<{rowCount: number; columnInfo: { name: string; label: string }[];}>
-Returns information regarding the number of rows and the names and labels of columns that will be in the exported data file.
+Returns an object containing the number of rows and the names and labels of columns that will be in the exported data file.
 Useful for specifying which rows or columns are preferred when calling `exportData`.

 ### refreshData(): void
 Refreshes the object's data to receive the most current data.